Student Handbook for Master of Science Degree in Biomedical Engineering

 3. Academic Load

 The maximum load for a semester is 13 credits of coursework.
-However, for an MS student serving as a TA, the maximum load for a semester is 9 credits of coursework.
+However, for an MS student serving as a Teaching Assistant (TA), the maximum load for a semester is 9 credits of coursework.
 For summer session and inter-session courses, the maximum load is the number of credit hours equal to the number of weeks in the session.
 The Dean of the MU Graduate School must approve all credit overloads.

 4. Independent Study Course (BIEN 6995)

 Independent study courses (BIEN 6995) are offered for capable and highly motivated students.
-They are not intended as substitute courses for those offered through the joint BME Department.
+They are not intended as substitute courses for those offered through the Joint BME Department.
 Rather, they are intended to provide a unique tutorial experience in which topics not covered in the existing curriculum may be explored in detail.
-Normally only one such course can be used for the MS degree requirements.
+Normally, only one such course can be used for the MS degree requirements.

 • Approval and Contract